valkey-io/valkey-doc/topics/signals.md

 IF the RDB file can't be saved, the shutdown fails, and the server continues to run in order to ensure no data loss.
 Likewise, if the user just turned on AOF, and the server triggered the first AOF rewrite in order to create the initial AOF file but this file can't be saved, the shutdown fails and the server continues to run.
-Since Redis OSS 2.6.11, no further attempt to shut down will be made unless a new `SIGTERM` is received or the `SHUTDOWN` command is issued.
+No further attempt to shut down will be made unless a new `SIGTERM` is received or the `SHUTDOWN` command is issued.

 Since Redis OSS 7.0, the server waits for lagging replicas up to a configurable `shutdown-timeout`, 10 seconds by default, before shutting down.
 This provides a best effort to minimize the risk of data loss in a situation where no save points are configured and AOF is deactivated.